Becoming the First Cambodia

 Before SmallWorld was a venture builder, before KOOMPI and Selendra, it was a co-working space.
 That space taught us everything we know about building community in Cambodia.

 Silicon Valley optimizes for explosive growth and unicorn exits.
 In Cambodia, we optimize for sustainable businesses that employ people and solve real problems.
-Different success metrics require different strategies.
+These are different games — both valid.